concourse/concourse/release-notes/latest.md

   `Resource` has three versions: `v1` (oldest), `v2`, and `v3` (newest).

   `Job 1` has `Resource` as an unconstrained input, so it will always grab the latest version available - `v3`.
+In the scenario above, it has done this for `Build 1` but then a pipeline operator pinned `v1`, so `Build 2` then ran with `v1`.
+So now we have both `v1` and `v3` having "passed" `Job 1`, but in reverse order.

-  `Job 2`, however, has `Resource` as an input but with a `passed` constraint that lists `Job 1`. `Job 1` has run twice, producing two builds such that the most recent build has actually used an *older* version than the prior build - perhaps due to `v1` being pinned by a pipeline operator.
-The difference between the old and new algorithm is in which version will be used for a new build of `Job 2`.
+  The difference between the old algorithm and the new one is which version `Job 2` will use for its next build when `v1` is un-pinned.

-  With the old algorithm, `Job 2` would end up with `v3` as the input version as shown by the orange line.
+  With the old algorithm, `Job 2` would choose `v3` as the input version as shown by the orange line.
 This is because the old algorithm would start from the *latest version* and then check if that version satisfies the `passed` constraints.

   With the new algorithm, `Job 2` will instead end up with `v1`, as shown by the green line.
 This is because the new algorithm starts with the versions from the *latest build* of the jobs listed in `passed` constraints, searching through older builds if necessary.

-  The resulting behavior is that pipelines will now "converge" on whatever inputs were decided upstream, propagating things like pinned versions downstream more effectively.
+  The resulting behavior is that pipelines now flow versions downstream from job to job rather than requiring brute force.
+Jobs are now treated as the source of truth.

   This approach to selecting versions is much more efficient because it cuts out the "brute force" aspect: by treating the `passed` jobs as the source of